lichterspiel/neotokyo/README.md

 Using React and Django.

 # Backend API
-Creating Rooms and joning them with an REST API
+Room creation and joining with REST

+# Spotify
+Connection with the Spotify API to pause/play and skip songs

 # Frontend
-React.js for Frontend with Material UI
+React.js combined with Material UI for the looks

 # Run
 ```text